DianaLee1219/WeatherForecast/7.ModelBuilding/README.md

-# Forecasting model
+# Weather Forecasting model

 * Built a basic forecasting model and evaluate its performance using different metrics.
-* Used lastupdated feature for the time series analysis.
+* Enhanced the performance by multiple iterations and hyperparameter tuning
+* Feature Importance Analysis

-## How it works?
+## Summary

 I've made significant progress via multiple iterations of model enhancement.